pJotoro/Legacy-Fantasy/README.md

 The official repository can be found here: https://github.com/libsdl-org/SDL

 ### spall
 This is not a library exactly.
-It's a profiler, but it comes with a library which you use to record the profile, which you then open with Spall afterwards.
+It's a profiler, but it comes with a library which you use to record a profile, which you then open with Spall afterwards.
 You can buy it here: https://gravitymoth.itch.io/spall

 ### vk_video, Volk, vulkan
 These came with the Vulkan SDK, which I downloaded here: https://vulkan.lunarg.com/